 Blending with a Prismacolor Colorless Blender Marker

 I unfortunately do not own any odorless mineral spirits.
-But the alcohol-based Prismacolor colorless blender marker behaves in a similar fashion to applying mineral spirits with a brush.
+But the alcohol-based Prismacolor colorless blender marker [Amazon] behaves in a similar fashion to applying mineral spirits with a brush.
 It melts the wax from the color pencils down just enough to give a painterly effect.
-In fact you can purchase a version of Prismacolor colorless blender marker with a brush tip.
+In fact you can purchase a version of Prismacolor colorless blender marker with a brush tip [Amazon].

 The downside is that the colorless marker does have the tendency of fading the color.
 I’ve noticed that when applying even pressure.
 Otherwise you’ll be able to create some interesting effects.

 I had the most success creating smooth blends using simple gradations of color.
 It seems I have more control than using other methods.
 I can also control the level of saturation applying multiple layers.
 With a light hand, it’s also pretty easy to create soft edges.

 Eventually you will want to digitize your work, either with a digital camera or a flatbed scanner.
 From my experience using an Epson Perfection 2400 Photo flatbed scanner with Vuescan software, the colors tend to scan in kind of faded.

 I’m going to speculate that this is due to the glossy sheen of the wax.
 As mentioned previously, if you layer too much, you’ll end up with a waxy bloom.
 Admittedly I don’t do a lot of color pencil work (outside of Corel Painter, which doesn’t really count) so I haven’t had much experience digitizing color pencil work.
 (This is in spite of owning the entire collection of Prismacolor color pencils and a 36 set of Derwent Coloursoft pencils.)